fybrik/mover/README.md

 ### Running locally

-The easiest way to test the image in a local K8s cluster is to install controller of [the-mesh-for-data](https://github.com/IBM/the-mesh-for-data) and run one of the [examples](https://github.com/IBM/the-mesh-for-data/blob/master/manager/config/samples/motion_v1_batchtransfer.yaml) in against a configured
+The easiest way to test the image in a local K8s cluster is to install the controller of [the-mesh-for-data](https://github.com/IBM/the-mesh-for-data) and run one of the [examples](https://github.com/IBM/the-mesh-for-data/blob/master/manager/config/samples/motion_v1_batchtransfer.yaml) against a configured
 COS/S3 bucket.
 Instead of the `vaultPath` `accessKey` and `secretKey` can be configured directly for development and testing.

 If K8s should not be used a local app run can be done via the AppTest suite.
 A correct config file has to be put in a path.
 An example template configuration